An Empirical Investigation of Reconstruction-Based Models for Seizure Prediction from ECG Signals: Experimental Results

 \subsection{Results Based on Extracted Feature Types}

 The quality and diversity of extracted features are crucial for the success of seizure prediction models.
 Transforming input ECG signals into meaningful representations enables better analysis of the underlying patterns.
-In this study, we used three feature extraction methods: Discrete Wavelet Transform (DWT), Continuous Wavelet Transform (CWT), and Short-Time Fourier Transform (STFT), which capture time, frequency, and scale-based features which are useful for predicting seizures.
+In this study, we used three feature extraction methods: DWT, CWT, and STFT, which capture time, frequency, and scale-based features which are useful for predicting seizures.

 The performance of each feature extraction method was assessed individually for each patient, and the mean performance across all patients alongside the standard deviation was reported.
 The standard deviation provides a comprehensive view of the model's robustness across different patients, highlighting variability in performance.
 The results are summarized in Tables \ref{tbl_dwt_data}, \ref{tbl_scalogram_data}, and \ref{tbl_spectrogram_data}.